Russias capital Moscow is a city full of history, that is perhaps only known for things like Red Square, the Kremlin and St. Basil’s cathedral.

 In the Kremlin, you’ll find the oldest building that survived all the fires in Moscow, the Assumption Cathedral.
 It was completed in August of 1479 and is now 542 years old.
 The most impressive thing is that it managed to survive all the fires Moscow experienced.

-In the 15th century, the Kremlin’s walls and temples were in serious need of repair but the Russian architects at the time couldn’t handle it.
+The Kremlin, located right near Red Square, is actually called the Moscow Kremlin.
+In the 15th century, the Moscow Kremlin wall and its temples were in serious need of repair but the Russian architects at the time couldn’t handle it.
 Grand Duke Ivan III then asked the Italians to come and help restore the Kremlin to its former glory.

 The city of Moscow has burned down countless times.
 All the houses in Moscow used to be built from wood and thus the city burned to its knees quite easily and has been rebuilt several times.
 These were the fires that burned down the Tsar Bells.